plone/documentation/develop/addons/components/genericsetup.rst

     If there is no ``uninstall`` profile, a warning is displayed before installing the add-on.
     If you do activate the add-on, no deactivate button will be shown.

+.. versionadded:: 5.1

+    The add-ons control panel no longer does an automatic partial cleanup, for example removing added skins and css resources.
+    This was always only partial, so you could not rely on it to fully cleanup the site.

 .. note::

     This method works in Plone 4.3.7 and higher.